 Since social workers support numerous communities, work in various environments, and develop different scopes based on their licensure, creating your social worker resume to target the right job for your career goals can be challenging.
 (It’s also why social worker job descriptions tend to be rather vague.)

 We’ve analyzed hundreds of social worker resume samples from all populations, environments, settings, and licenses to attract the attention of a hiring manager or recruiter so you can get more interviews in 2024.
-We created nine resume samples to help you build an eye-catching resume and check your resume using AI-powered tips.
+We created eleven resume samples to help you build an eye-catching resume and check your resume using AI-powered tips.

 Why this resume works